WillJRoper/hoverscope/README.md

 - JWST instruments (MIRI, NIRSpec, NIRCam)
 - And more...

-## Updating the Database

 The extension automatically checks for database updates daily.
 The database is stored as a JSON file that can be easily updated.

-### For Users

-The database updates automatically!
-No action needed.

-### For Maintainers
+## Contributing

-To add new telescopes or update information:
+Want to add more telescopes or improve the extension?
+Contributions welcome!

+1. Fork the repository
-1. Edit `telescopes.json` following this format:
+2. Add telescope data to `telescopes.json` following this format:

 ```json
 {